When to Seek Professional Help for AI Anxiety

 Exposure-Based Approaches

-If you're actively avoiding anything AI-related — refusing to use tools at work, avoiding conversations, leaving rooms when AI is mentioned — exposure therapy systematically reduces the fear response.
+If you're actively avoiding anything AI-related — refusing to use tools at work, avoiding conversations, leaving rooms when AI is mentioned — this AI avoidance pattern responds well to exposure therapy, which systematically reduces the fear response.
 Our guide to building a healthy relationship with AI covers beginner-friendly steps that complement this approach.
 You gradually engage with AI-related content and tools in a controlled, supported way until the anxiety decreases.

 Medication